lsst-it/ittn-012/index.rst

    **This technote is not yet published.**

-   Graylog k8s deployment and configuration
+   Graylog over RKE

 .. sectnum::

 Introduction
 ============

-Hierarchical construction, deployment and configuration of a Graylog chart over RKE
+Hierarchical construction, deployment and configuration of a Graylog chart over RKE.
+All authentication instructions and users/passwords creations will be done omitting any sensitive information; so they are just random information (not usable)

 Requirements
 ============